ivanos/erl_cowboy/README.md

 -------- | -----------
-port | cowboy listener port for http listeners | number of listeners tls_enabled | `true` or `false` tls_opts | property list with TLS configuration; the options are required when TLS is enabled
+port | cowboy listener port for http listeners | number of listeners app | master application that includes `erl_cowboy`; required when used as dependency tls_enabled | `true` or `false` tls_opts | property list with TLS configuration; the options are required when TLS is enabled